Access Control and Authentication on Switching Devices

 To prevent the authentication session from ending when the MAC address ages out of the Ethernet switching table:

-- For sessions authenticated using 802.1X or MAC RADIUS
+- For sessions authenticated using 802.1X or MAC RADIUS authentication,

-table from the Ethernet switching table using the no-mac-table-binding statement:
+Ethernet switching table using the no-mac-table-binding statement:

 user@switch# set protocols dot1x authenticator no-mac-table-binding;